This is the final brief I will be allowed to file

 interest.
 (Further, while the Cable Act on its face gives Mediacom the

-ability to reject indecent speech, the Denver Area case seemingly took
+ability to reject indecent speech, the Denver Area case seemingly

 away that authority.)